guess-js/guess-js.github.io/content/next.md

 The two changes we did are:

-1. Importing `guess` from the module `guess-webpack/api`
+1. We imported `guess` from the module `guess-webpack/api`
-2. Performing prefetching based on the predictions from `guess()`
+2. We're not performing prefetching based on the predictions of Guess.js

-Let us take a look at the second point.
-First, we check if the value of `window` is not undefined.
+Let us take a look at the second point because there's a lot going on there.
+First, we check if the value of `window` is not `undefined`.
 We do this, to make sure that we're running our application in the browser.
 We do not want to perform prefetching during server-side rendering.
 After that, we invoke `guess()`.
 This invocation will return an object literal of the form:

 ```json
 {